 - Oops!Something went wrong.Please try again later.

-NEW YORK, July 20, 2021 /PRNewswire/ -- Starboard Value LP (together with its affiliates, "Starboard" or "we"), one of the largest stockholders of Box, Inc. ("Box" or the "Company") (NYSE: BOX), with an ownership stake of approximately 8.4% of the Company's outstanding shares, today announced that it has delivered an open letter to Box stockholders and has filed definitive proxy materials with the Securities and Exchange Commission in connection with Starboard's nomination of a slate of three highly-qualified director nominees for election to the Box Board of Directors at the upcoming 2021 Annual Meeting of Stockholders.
+NEW YORK, Aug.
+30, 2021 /PRNewswire/ -- Starboard Value LP (together with its affiliates, "Starboard" or "we"), one of the largest stockholders of Box, Inc. ("Box" or the "Company") (NYSE: BOX), with an ownership stake of approximately 8.6% of the Company's outstanding shares, today announced that it has delivered an open letter to Box stockholders.

 A LETTER TO THE STOCKHOLDERS OF BOX, INC.

 Dear Fellow Stockholders,

 We are writing to you today about your investment in Box, Inc. ("Box" or the "Company").
 As you know, Starboard Value LP (together with its affiliates, "Starboard" or "we") is one of Box's largest stockholders, with an ownership stake of approximately 8.6% of the Company's outstanding shares.
 We have been involved with Box for more than two years, working diligently to represent our collective interests as common stockholders and help the Company address its significant issues related to operating performance, financial performance, capital allocation, executive compensation, and governance.